Any2HRTF/Mesh2HRTF/README.rst

 Mesh2HRTF
 =========

-Mesh2HRTF is an open-source project aiming at providing an easy-to-use software package for the numerical calculation of head-realtaed transfer functions (HRTFs).
+Mesh2HRTF is an open-source project aiming at providing an easy-to-use software package for the numerical calculation of head-related transfer functions (HRTFs).
 It targets researchers in the field of binaural audio.
-In a nutshell, Mesh2HRTF simply reads geometrical data, calculates the corresponding sound field and outputs HRTFs.
+In a nutshell, Mesh2HRTF simply reads geometrical data, calculates the corresponding sound field and outputs HRTFs in the SOFA format.

 Documentation
 =============